MotoGP™: 400 victories with innovation and technology

 Michelin developed radial tires in the seventies.
 In 1978 a first test was carried out; this did not prove successful but Michelin continued to work on research and development, convinced that radial was the right answer to problems with the handling of motorcycles.

-The American Freddie Spencer was very involved in this development work and it is to this brilliant driver that Michelin owes the first victory with radial tires (rear tire), in 1984 at the Nations Grand Prix in Misano (Italy).
+The American Freddie Spencer was very involved in this development work and it is to this brilliant biker that Michelin owes the first victory with radial tires (rear tire), in 1984 at the Nations Grand Prix in Misano (Italy).
 At the season’s final race, at the San Marino Grand Prix in Imola, Randy Mamola won on a motorcycle fitted with radial tires, front and back.

 “The radial tire was the most important innovation in my career”, remembers Freddie Spencer, World Champion in 1983 and 1985.
-“A driver wants adherence, feedback and endurance.
+“A biker wants adherence, feedback and endurance.
 Radial tires brought improvements in all these areas and also influenced other aspects of motorcycle design.”

 The 1990s: silica and dual compound